yagrawl/scribbles/content/posts/2018-12-22-layover-in-istanbul.md

 After I graduated from college, I decided to take a 3-day layover in Istanbul before I headed home.
 I landed at the airport and went straight to the hotel I was staying in.
 It was pretty cold and dark and I was tired of all the traveling so I called it a day.

 The next day I woke up and went to a place that served Turkish coffee.
-Turks seem to take their breakfast very seriously and I would highly recommend trying as many different breakfast food as possible.
+Turks seem to take their breakfast very seriously and I would highly recommend trying as many different breakfast foods as possible.

 ![(Img 1) Turkish Coffee](../images/2018-12-22-layover-in-istanbul/istanbul_coffee.jpg)